mlange-42/yarner/guide/src/dead-and-hidden-code.md

 Code blocks like examples may be intended to be excluded from code output.
 This can be achieved by giving a block a name that is not used in any macro.
-In this example, the code block named `Example` will be absent in the generated code as it is not referenced from anywhere:
+In this example, the code block named `Example` will be absent from the generated code as it is not referenced from anywhere:

 ````markdown
 # Dead code example